MarkJohnstoneGitHub/Refactor-COM-object-to-VBA-COM-wrapper-class/README.md

   - Parameter names using VBA reserved words.
        -  DotNetLib.TimeSpan parameter input is a reserved word
        -  ```Public Function Parse2(ByVal input As String, ByRef formatProvider As IFormatProvider) As TimeSpan  ```
+  - Returning array of objects error using set which isn't required.
   - When wrapping the COM object in members where parameters are the object being wrapped.
 (Fixed)

 Expected Ouput